Dangerous Medical Advice and Changes

 This concept is no longer promoted.

-Not only was the teaching on blood transfusions introduced late in the history of the Watchtower Society; it has also been significantly revised in recent years.
-The initial rules were very strict; blood was not to be used in any form.
+Not only was the teaching on blood transfusions introduced late in Watchtower's history, it has also been significantly revised over the years.
+The rules in the 1960's were very strict; blood was not to be used in any form.
 The Watchtower February 15 1963 p.124 made clear that using either whole blood or any of its components is wrong.
 By the time of the Watchtower June 15 2000 the use of most blood components was no longer considered wrong but rather a matter of individual conscience.
 By 2004, the Watchtower showed that 100% of blood can be transfused, provided that it is broken down into fractions.
 This is discussed further in the chapter on Blood Doctrine.

 Blood is a key teaching for Jehovah's Witnesses, one that has possibly caused them more publicity than any other teaching.
 One must wonder with such a pivotal doctrine that is used distinguish Jehovah's people from the world, why did God wait for 60 years to reveal it to his people?
 The length of time to introduce this issue and the ongoing changes indicates that Watchtower blood doctrine has nothing to do with Holy Spirit directing this teaching.
 Originally blood transfusions were fine, during the mid 1900's no blood products of any sort could be used; now almost every blood fraction is acceptable.
 The Holy Spirit cannot be attributed to enlightening the Governing Body in regards to blood when there has been almost a 360 degree turn on the teaching in less than one generation.

 Prior to 2000, how many Jehovah's Witnesses died refusing fractions that could have saved their lives?
 How many parents needlessly sacrificed their children thinking they were doing Jehovah's will?
 Does not Watchtower have blood on its hands?